Factoring by Greatest Common Factor & Grouping Explained: Definition, Examples, Practice & Video Lessons

 - 24𝑥⁴ = 2 × 2 × 2 × 3 × 𝑥 × 𝑥 × 𝑥 × 𝑥

-The common factors are 2, 3, and one 𝑥, so the GCF is 6𝑥.
-Rewriting each term:
+The common factors across all terms are 2, 3, and one 𝑥, so the GCF is 6𝑥.
+Rewriting each term as a product of 6𝑥 and another factor gives:

 - 6𝑥 = 6𝑥 × 1